 LOUDONVILLE, OH (WOIO) - A dog was left in a car with no food or water for several hours earlier this week, Loudonville police said.
 The owner has been cited for animal cruelty.

 Authorities said the dog was in obvious distress when they took action and broke one of the car's windows.

-People are urged not to leave their children or pets in the car, even with the windows cracked, particularly during the summer months.
-Police say the temperature inside a closed vehicle can be up to 15 degrees hotter than the exterior temperature.
+Pet owners are urged not to leave their animals in the car, even with the windows cracked, as temperatures begin to rise.
+Police said the temperature inside a closed vehicle can be up to 15 degrees hotter than the exterior temperature.